 Salary is commensurate with level of qualifications and professional experience.

-Interested individuals should send (1) a current resume; (2) a concise statement of research experience and interest; and (3) the names, addresses, and email addresses of three references, directly to the faculty member of interest within the department, as well as an electronic submission to: https://cns.natsci.colostate.edu/employment/openpool/Math/.
+Interested individuals should send (1) a current resume, (2) a concise statement of research qualifications, experience, accomplishments, and interests, and (3) the names, addresses, and e-mail addresses for three references, directly to the specific faculty member in the department with the program that is relevant to the personís interest and qualifications or to http://cns.natsci.colostate.edu/employment/OpenPool/physics/.